How to Remove a YouTube Copyright Strike

-YouTube has become and integral part of the video marketing revolution.
-Tens of thousands of people – be they entertainers, public speakers, internet marketing specialists etc. - have used it to grow their brand to gain business and personal notoriety.
+YouTube has become an integral part of the video marketing revolution.
+Tens of thousands of people – be they entertainers, public speakers, internet marketing specialists, etc. - have used it to grow their brand to gain business and personal notoriety.

 However, as great as YouTube has been for the information economy, there is the prickly issue of copyrighted material that must be addressed.
 We know that striking a balance between a creator's/artist's right to earn income from their work and the free dissemination of work is difficult.
 Still, it's important for online entrepreneurs to be aware of the basics in order to maintain their privileges.

 This issue cuts two ways: As a producer of content, you want to ensure that others are not misrepresenting your work or profiting unduly from it.
 On the other hand, you should also be careful not to infringe on the rights of other entrepreneurs.

 On YouTube, a copyright strike is the formal removal of your video, because a copyright owner made a legal request to have it removed.
 In all likely-hood, you did not secure permission from the owner to post certain video segments, or you are not acknowledging or crediting them adequately.
 This is different from having a video rejected for inappropriate or offensive content.